-One of the bedrooms is on the ground floor as well as the shower room and loo, the lounge and the kitchen so this makes it ideal for anyone with reduced mobility.
-There is no step into the front of the gîte which has French doors, allowing for wide opening, the parking is right next to the gîte and on the same level, the internal door widths are 70 and 72cm.
+As well as one of the bedrooms being on the ground floor the shower room and loo, the lounge and the kitchen are also on the ground floor so this makes it ideal for anyone with reduced mobility.
+There isn't a step into the front of the gîte which has French doors, allowing for wide opening, the parking is right next to the gîte and on the same level, the internal door widths are 70 and 72cm.
 We know how level living may be important for you as Nick spent 4 years on crutches after a motorbike accident and we gave up looking for suitable holiday accommodation.

-The gite has free wi-fi (with wi-fi boost to ensure great access) and the mobile signal is good in most of the gite and excellent on the patio.
+The gite has free wi-fi with wi-fi boost to ensure great access to email, social media and internet browsing but, like the world over, being rural download speeds are slow so streaming of films online is not an option (we do have a wide selection of DVDs though).
+The mobile phone signal is good in most of the gite and excellent on the patio.
 The gite is set in 2 acres of mature garden in the beautiful countryside of La Manche, Normandy.
-It is also within easy reach of the fabulous Normandy beaches.
+It is also within easy reach of the fabulous Normandy beaches, both on the quieter west coast and the D-Day landing beaches on the east coast.
 It is detached from our own home but linked to the garage/workshop which in turn is linked to our bungalow.

 We've tried to think of everything you'll need and feedback has been it has everything needed and more; 2 separate visitors have said they want this kitchen in their own home!

-The lounge/diner has a 50" flat-screen Panasonic tv, dvd and UK HD Freesat & French satellite channels; there is also a selection of dvds in English, French and other languages.
+The lounge/diner has a 50" flat-screen Panasonic tv, UK HD Freesat & French satellite channels and a DVD player with a selection of DVDs in English, French and other languages.

 The property has 2 spacious bedrooms.
 The ground floor bedroom overlooks the garden and has a double sleigh bed.

 Upstairs is the second bedroom with a double bed.
-There is an adjoining mezzanine which is a dressing room area for this bedroom and this is large enough for 1 or 2 additional single beds for 3 or 4 single adults travelling together; please let us know in advance if you require the additional beds (they are proper pine beds with mattresses, not folding/sofa beds).
-Both 1st floor rooms have skylight windows with fitted blackout blinds.
+There is an adjoining mezzanine which is a dressing room area for this bedroom and both rooms have skylight windows fitted with blackout blinds.
 You will walk through the mezzanine to the bedroom.
 The 1st floor may not be suitable for very tall people as it is in the eaves of the building but we've had no complaints from tall guests who have stayed.

 Bed linen and towels are included, and for the cooler months there is a hot water bottle for each bedroom.
 Each bedroom has a hair-dryer as well as cotton-wool pads and cotton buds for beauty regime.

-The shower room and loo has a corner shower unit with pivot door and opaque modesty panels.
+The ground floor shower room and loo has a corner shower unit with pivot door and opaque modesty panels.
 There is plenty of storage in the vanity unit, under and above the sink which also has a large mirror.
-We also supply shampoo, hair conditioner, shower-gel, as well as toilet rolls suitable for fosse septiques.
+We also supply shampoo, hair conditioner, shower-gel, as well as toilet rolls suitable for the fosse septique (septic tank).

-There is a Dimplex electric fire in the lounge diner as well as free standing electric oil fired radiators for the colder months.
+There is an electric fire in the lounge diner and there are free standing electric oil fired radiators for cooler weather.
 In case of a "Beast from the East" we also a have calor gas fire for use.

-There is a selection of books in English, French and other languages (e.g. German, French, Spanish, Italian, Japanese) plus boardgames such as Scrabble and Pictionary as well as playing cards, draughts and chess.
+There is a selection of books in English, French and other languages plus boardgames such as Scrabble and Pictionary as well as playing cards, draughts and chess.

 There are 2 acres of mature garden with wonderful mature trees including cider apple, oak, laburnum, poplar, beech, numerous fir trees as well as maples.
-It also has plenty of shrubs including blackthorn, rhododendron, azalea and wild rose.There is a small patio at the rear of the gite with a small table and 2 chairs, ideal for the morning cuppa in the morning sunshine.
+It also has plenty of shrubs including blackthorn, rhododendron, azalea and wild rose.There is a small patio at the rear of the gite with a small table and 2 chairs, ideal for the morning cuppa in sunshine, or for when it's baking hot eating evening meals there (just move the larger table from the front to the back).
 There is also a patio at the front with an awning and a large umbrella too, it has a metal dining table which seats 4 plus a small weather-proof coffee-table.

 Parking is in the drive right next to the gîte and on the same level too – no steps.

-The gite is suitable for couples, single adults, families with older teenage children, and anyone with limited mobility.
-We kindly request no young children as some of our rescue pets are very timid and children's squeals and shouts scare them into the surrounding fields; one cat went missing for 2 months so we want to avoid that happening again.
+The gite is suitable for up to four adults and anyone with limited mobility.
+We kindly request no children as some of our rescue pets are very timid and young childrens' squeals and shouts scare them into the surrounding fields; one cat went missing for 2 months so we want to avoid that happening again.

 Talking of pitch black, it is, there is no light pollution here.
 The stars that can be seen is quite amazing, as far as the eye can see there are stars.